 Classical Civilisation: This course explores the culture of two hugely influential civilisations through literature, art, archaeology and other evidence.
 There are two main areas of study: Myth and Religion and The Homeric World, covering religious beliefs and practices, myths about the gods and the cities of Athens and Rome and Homer’s Odyssey and its archaeological context.
 No knowledge of Greek or Latin is required.

 Latin: Pupils have the opportunity to translate verse as well as prose unseens from early on.
 There is a steady progression in difficulty from GCSE through the two year course, however, with plenty of chances to revise language work already studied.
 We tackle two new set texts in each year of the course: Cicero’s Pro Milone, Book 1 of Tacitus’ Annals and Books 8 and 10 of Virgil’s Aeneid, with pupils also studying the work of Livy and Ovid for the unseen translation paper.

 Classical Civilisation: The course is hugely varied, allowing for the study of Greek Tragedy and Comedy and the epic poems of Homer and Virgil, as well as a new paper entitled Love and Relationships, which incorporates Greek and Roman ideas and values, as evidenced in cultural practices and the writing of authors as diverse as Plato, Seneca, Sappho and Ovid, all of which is read in translation.

-Trips to Bath, the National Gallery and the British Museum feature at various points in the courses offered as well as theatre trips to Classical plays and study days put on in London.
+Trips to Bath, the National Gallery and the British Museum feature at various points in the courses, as well as theatre trips to watch Classical plays and study days in London.
 A thriving Greek club runs at lunchtimes in the Classics Department and we regularly send committed students to the Summer Course in Ancient Greek at Bryanston School, often assisted by grants from the G.D.S.T Pearson Silver Bequest Fund.